peterlidee/now-secrets/readme.md

 ```
 Then deploy to now: `now`

-Open url now provides and check your console, it should say: `my_secret is 123`
+Open url and check your console, it should say: `my_secret is 123`